191805/feh_CSST1/README.md

     from CSST_feh import dwarf_feh
     dwarf_feh.dwarf_feh(u,g,i,error)
-The output is one file named dwarf_feh_predicted.csv, the first column stores the photometric metallicity and the secnd column stores the random error of photometric metallicity.\
+The output is one file named dwarf_feh_predicted.csv, the first column is the photometric metallicity and the secnd column is the random error of photometric metallicity.\
 For the giant stars, you should use giant_feh package.

     from CSST_feh import giant_feh
     giant_feh.giant_feh(u,g,i,error)
-The output is one file named giant_feh_predicted.csv, the first column stores the photometric metallicity and the secnd column stores the random error of photometric metallicity.
+The output is one file named giant_feh_predicted.csv, the first column is the photometric metallicity and the secnd column is the random error of photometric metallicity.
 # An example
 If a file (dwarf_feh.csv) is given, u, g, i magnitudes are contained in this file.
 Once the color error is given, you can precess the data through the command line like this.